Articles of Union: Critics and grievances

-In addition, the Interim Constitution, 1965 that Dominant in Tanzania until 1977 passed the law of Annex II of the Constitution to make provision that the Act can not be adjusted without amendment supported by two-thirds of all members of Tanganyika and Zanzibar.
-Similarly, the Constitution specifies, in the First Additional, that any one of the legal changes requires support from two-thirds of all members in "Chapter 557 (Edition 1965), Laws of the Union Treaty Verification of Tanganyika and Zanzibar in 1964,but unfortunately all addition Matters of the union did not follow the law and were inserted locally.
+In addition, the Interim Constitution, 1965 that dominant in Tanzania until 1977 passed the law of Annex II of the Constitution to make provision that the Act can not be adjusted without amendment supported by two-thirds of all members of Tanganyika and Zanzibar.
+Similarly, the Constitution specifies, in the First Additional, that any one of the legal changes requires support from two-thirds of all members in "Chapter 557 (Edition 1965), Laws of the Union Treaty Verification of Tanganyika and Zanzibar" in 1964, but unfortunately all addition Matters of the union did not follow the law and were inserted locally.

 Complaints from Zanzibar

-Complaints from Zanzibar started before the assassination of Zanzibar first President Sheikh Abeid Amani Karume Snr.
-According to one of the first President of Zanzibar Revolution Council,Nassor Hassan Moyo, who was also a minister for many years in Tanzania the decision to Unite Tanganyika and Zanzibar was Nyerere opinion.
-Among the first thing Nyerere suggested to Karume snr.was to unite the two Countries and then came the articles of Union later on the creation of the Union constitution.
+Complaints from Zanzibar started before the assassination of Zanzibar first president, Sheikh Abeid Amani Karume Snr.
+According to one of the first President of Zanzibar Revolution Council, Nassor Hassan Moyo, who was also a minister for many years in Tanzania, the decision to unite Tanganyika and Zanzibar was Nyerere opinion.
+Among the first thing Nyerere suggested to Karume snr. was to unite the two countries and then came the articles of Union later on the creation of the Union constitution.

-In the 1970s Nyerere decision to send Soldiers from Zanzibar to fight liberation of Mozambique without Karume's Knowledge was among the first clashes between Zanzibar and Tanganyika.
-Karume decision to return the Soldier caused Nyerere and Karume not to speak face to face from that day to the death of Karume, after three days Zanzibar revolutionary council met to decide the fate of the Union and prepared special request letter which contained five or six matters which was sent to Nyerere to change the list of the articles of Union, the list including Tanzania president should seek advice to Zanzibar president in any decision including Announcement of State of emergency,Police to be excluded in Union Matters,International relation should be equal and Each country should have its own Currency.
+In the 1970s Nyerere decision to send soldiers from Zanzibar to fight liberation of Mozambique without Karume's knowledge was among the first clashes between Zanzibar and Tanganyika.
+Karume decision to return the soldier caused Nyerere and Karume not to speak face to face from that day to the death of Karume.
+After three days, the Zanzibar revolutionary council met to decide the fate of the Union and prepared special request letter which contained five or six matters which was sent to Nyerere to change the list of the articles of Union, the list including Tanzania president should seek advice to Zanzibar president in any decision including Announcement of State of emergency, police to be excluded in Union Matters, international relation should be equal and each country should have its own currency.
 Nyerere turned down the request and offer to postpone the discussion until future.